17 Things to do in Trincomalee, Sri Lanka

 The walk to the viewpoint literally takes 5 minutes and once you’ve checked out the view you will be satisfied.
 The entrance fee is paid to the monk who lives in a home at the parking lot.

-If you want to explore Fort Frederick, the viewpoints, and temples with a guide consider booking a half day tuk-tuk tour!
-This tour will take you to all of the best spots and only costs $30 USD per person for a private tour for two people!
+If you want to explore Fort Frederick, the viewpoints, and the temples with a guide consider booking a half-day tuk-tuk tour!
+This tour will take you to all of the best spots and it only costs a few dollars.

 4. Relax at the beautiful Dutch Bay